 The One Law movement denies Israel her special role as revealed in Scripture.
 To be clear Israel is not better than other nations.
 Her unique calling was to be a blessing to the nations, not to be superior.
 And it was divine choice, not merit.

 3. PAUL’S WORDS TO GENTILES

 When Gentiles were being taught that they had to be circumcised in order to be saved, Paul blew a gasket!
-Paul who taught us that it is “faith alone, through grace” by which we are saved (Eph.
-2:8), he could not have been clearer regarding the Gentiles being required to keep the law of Moses:
+Paul, who taught us that it is “faith alone, through grace” by which we are saved (Eph.
+2:8), could not have been clearer regarding the Gentiles being required to keep the law of Moses:

 You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Yeshua the Messiah was clearly portrayed as crucified.
 I would like to learn just one thing from you: Did you receive the Spirit by the works of the law, or by believing what you heard?
 Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?
 So again I ask, does God give you his Spirit and work miracles among you by the works of the law, or by your believing what you heard?(Gal.
 3:1-3, 5)

 For all who rely on the works of the law are under a curse, as it is written: “Cursed is everyone who does not continue to do everything written in the Book of the Law.”
 Clearly no one who relies on the law is justified before God, because “the righteous will live by faith.”
 (Gal.
 3:10-11)